 White petioled; varieties include joi choi, pak-choy white, prize choi, lei choi, taisai, canton pak choi…etc.

-Green petioled types are chinese pak choi green, mei qing choi…etc.
+Green petioled types are Chinese pak choi green, mei qing choi…etc.

-Fresh bok choy is vital source of B-complex vitamins such as pyridoxine (vitamin B6), riboflavin, pantothenic acid (vitamin B5), pyridoxine, and thiamin (vitamin B-1).
+Fresh bok choy is a vital source of B-complex vitamins such as pyridoxine (vitamin B6), riboflavin, pantothenic acid (vitamin B5), pyridoxine, and thiamin (vitamin B-1).
 These vitamins are essential in the sense that our body requires them from external sources to replenish.

 Here are some of the preparation tips:

 |Bok choy stir-fry with ginger, garlic, soy sauce, and a bit of chili paste.
 Courtesy: Scott|

 Baby bok choy can be a very attractive addition to salads and stir-fries.

-in korean peninsula, it is employed much like napa cabbage in the preparation of "bok-choy kimchi".
+In the Korean peninsula, it is employed much like napa cabbage in the preparation of "bok-choy kimchi".

-<<- Back to Vegetable nutrition from Bok choy.
-Please visit here for impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.
+≻≻- Back to Vegetables from Bok Choy.
+Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≻≻- Back to Home page.